culvertsoft/mgen/README.md

 -- HEADS UP: This README is Work-In-Progress.
 It's about 35% finished! --

 MGen is a toolkit for designing multi langauge data models with built-in functionality such as serialization and type introspection.
 MGen models are defined in an [Interface Definition Language (IDL)](http://en.wikipedia.org/wiki/Interface_description_language "IDL on Wikipedia"), from which source code in multiple programming languages may be generated using the MGen Compiler.
-Using the generated code with the MGen Runtime Libraries also provide functionality such as deep copying, equality testing and type identification.

 The goal of MGen is to to simplify type-safe cross-language collaboration among software components and software teams, allowing changes to the data model without requiring all participants to adapt or rebuild their software.